How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: Defining the Uncertainty Framework and Testing Methodology

 \section{Defining the Uncertainty Framework and Testing Methodology}

-This section consists of two parts.
+This section consists of three parts.
 First we go through the terminology necessary to properly discuss uncertainty.
-In the second part we explain the current testing procedure.
-For an overview of the various methods to obtain uncertainty estimates, we refer to \citet{khosravi2011comprehensive} for early work, and to the review by \cite{hullermeier2019aleatoric} for more recent contributions.
+In the second and third part we explain the two most popular testing procedures, evaluating the loglikelihood and evaluating PICP.
+For an overview of the various methods to obtain uncertainty estimates, we refer to \citet{khosravi2011comprehensive} for early work, and to the reviews by \citet{he2023Survey, hullermeier2021aleatoric, gawlikowski2021survey, kabir2018neural} for more recent contributions.